 2.1 Café Coffee Day Website

 In this website there are multiple running pictures in the home page itself, there are almost five different images/ screens.
-Which includes café menu, E-shopapp, The red icon for Cafe Coffee Day may be seen at the top of the page.
+Which includes café menu, E-shop, order online, café finder/ café locator, Mobile app, or CCD mobile app.
+The red icon for Cafe Coffee Day may be seen at the top of the page.
 It denotes their own Brand's icon.

 Many other features, such as changing each image individually, have been employed.
 The website also has the login, search, and notification bell icons.
 The Read Our Story page has been moved to the main page itself in order to increase access to it as more research is conducted on the website.
 The background graphic for the Read Our Story page was